 Time Frame: Ongoing, as projects are processed by the Development Services Department.
 By December 2024, outreach to organizations that support extremely low-income residents to understand funding needs, and review and prioritize local funding at least twice in the planning period, and support expediting applications as they are submitted.
+Annually coordinate to address and identify the needs of farmworkers and inform developers of available funding and incentives for farmworker housing.

-Quantified Objectives: Assist 20 extremely low-income households to reduce overpayment and displacement risk.
+Quantified Objectives: Assist 30 extremely low-income households to reduce overpayment and displacement risk for special needs groups, as identified in the program.

+Program 3.C:

-Program 3.C: Support Housing for Residents with Developmental Disabilities.
+Support Housing for Residents with Developmental Disabilities.
 The City will coordinate housing activities and outreach with the North Bay Regional Center and encourage housing providers to designate a portion of new affordable housing developments for persons with disabilities, especially persons with developmental disabilities, to increase housing mobility opportunities and pursue funding sources designated for persons with special needs and disabilities.
 Implement an outreach program in coordination with the North Bay Regional Center that informs families in the city about housing and services available for persons with developmental disabilities, such as developing informational brochures and directing people to service information on the City's website.